top of page

 In front of our bedsit in Shepherd's Bush.

-This damp room in the Bush was the birthplace of Black Lürxx.
-We spent hours holed up there, composing, practicing and keeping out the cold and damp with cheap drink from the corner shop (Thunderbird - don't try it!).
-Out of these hours and out of the ashes of Speed emerged the darker and heavier, more melody-based sound of Black Lürxx.
+We spent hours holed up in our basement room, composing, practising and keeping out the cold and damp with cheap drink from the corner shop (Thunderbird - don't try it!).
 The song RIP, soon to be featured on our demo "Tunes from the Gypsy Swamp" was written here.

 With London being too trendy to play metal, the logical thing to do was move out west... not to Cornwall, but to L.A. …

-We knew absolutely fuck all about LA - all the information we had came from Guns’n’Roses and Mötley Crüe biographies and interviews.
+We knew absolutely fuck all about L.A. - all the information we had came from Guns’n’Roses and Mötley Crüe songs, biographies and interviews.
 We didn’t even know if there still was a music scene in Hollywood.
-We were just operating under the premise of “our heroes moved out to LA to make it, so that’s what we’re gonna do, too!”
+We were just operating under the premise of “our heroes moved out to L.A. to make it, so that’s what we’re gonna do, too!”

-And in March 1996, we left.
+We sold as much of our childhood stuff as possible to raise money for a flight to Los Angeles, and in March 1996 we left.
 On the way to the airport (driven by a tearful mom) we listened to Mötley Crüe’s “Danger”, mentally preparing for the adventure that lay before us.

 Hollywood, pt.1 (1996-97)